Skip to Content

 WHO WE ARE

-This privacy notice is intended to cover the activities of SCIS in how we deal with our member schools.
+This privacy notice is intended to cover the activities of SCIS in how we deal with individual data subjects we deal with as contacts at our member schools.
 It sets out our rules on data protection and the legal conditions that must be satisfied in relation to the obtaining, handling, processing, storage, transportation and destruction of personal information.

-The data held by SCIS is primarily that of the member school but, within that, there are a number of school employees for whom data is held.
-This gives SCIS two clear strands to its privacy policy: the business to business relationship with schools and the data control of the contact data for those employed by the member schools.
+The data held by SCIS is primarily that of the member school but, within that, there are a number of school employees for whom data is held in their capacity as contacts for member schools.
+This gives SCIS two clear strands to its privacy policy: the business-to-business relationship with schools and the data control of the contact data for those employed by the member schools.
+We also process images of pupils of member schools by publishing them on our website, where such images are provided to us by member schools.
+We require member schools to confirm that they have the appropriate consents from parents and guardians (including consent to international data transfer by publication on our website) to share such images with us for these purposes, and such images are regularly reviewed and removed by us from our website as appropriate.

 WHAT THIS PRIVACY NOTICE IS FOR

-This policy is intended to provide information about how SCIS will use (or "process") personal data about individuals including current, past and prospective contacts within member schools; and within other organisations with whom it has commercial and other relationships.
+This policy is intended to provide information about how SCIS will collect, use, store, and transfer (or "process") personal data about individuals including current, past and prospective contacts within member schools; and within other organisations with whom it has commercial and other relationships.

 This Privacy Notice applies alongside any other information SCIS may provide about a particular use of personal data, for example when collecting data online or in paper form.

-This Privacy Notice also applies in addition to the Council’s other relevant terms and conditions and policies, including:
+This Privacy Notice also applies in addition to SCIS’s other relevant terms and conditions and policies, including:

 • the SCIS policy on taking, storing and using images;